Top 5 Benefits of Mindfulness for Healthcare Providers

-Modern conversation is dominated by discussion of the benefits of mindfulness.
-The implication is that “being in the present moment” will magically help us but, unfortunately, we are constantly distracted by email, Facebook, and the most recent text message, or, just as easily, by our own thoughts.
-Let’s look at 5 benefits of being in the now:
+Modern conversation is dominated by discussion of the benefits of mindfulness in the healthcare industry.
+The implications are that not only can “being in the present moment” help us feel more in control of our days, lives, even careers but, it can help us take better care of our patients as well.
+Unfortunately, we are constantly distracted by email, social media, text messages, or, just as easily, by our own thoughts.

 Mindfulness helps us realize that thoughts are simply thoughts, not reality.

 Instead of being swept away by the waterfall, we learn to watch it from the comfort of the water bank.
 Creating some distance from our thoughts frees us from being trapped by them and allows us to access a natural calm and ease.